 - Australian Cultural Orientation – This five-day workshop is offered to families before their departure to Australia.
 The workshop provides practical advice about the journey to Australia including quarantine laws and information about what to expect on arrival.

-- Complex Case Support – This program provides specialised and intensive help for eligible humanitarian entrants with complex or high needs (not met by other settlement services) for up to five years after their arrival in Australia.
+- Specialised and Intensive Services under the HSP can be provided to eligible humanitarian entrants with complex or high needs (not met by other settlement services) for up to five years after their arrival in Australia.

 - Settlement Grants – Activities funded under Settlement grants aim to help humanitarian entrants become self-reliant and participate to their full capacity in the Australian community.
 Services funded under Settlement grants include: casework/coordination; youth settlement services; community coordination and development; and support for ethno-specific communities.